 - Typically higher cost, but often resources can be converted to employees (try before you buy), lowering the overall hiring risk profile for the organization.

-- The organization is looking for flexibility to free up their team for higher value activities
+- The organization is looking for flexibility to free up its team for higher-value activities

 - Ideal for technical, repetitive tasks (e.g. help desk)

 - Provides speed and timing to fill gaps in skillsets – specific expertise not readily available in local markets